 Mission

 The space shuttle is designed to take heavy objects into orbit.
-This includes the International Space Station and satellites like the one in the following picture is at the Smithsonian Air and Space Museum in September.
+This includes the International Space Station and satellites like the one in the following picture at the Smithsonian Air and Space Museum in September.

 Landing the Space Shuttle